utybo/ZoroarkKB/_articles/aPTST.md

 ```

 It is a good idea to separate the function call from the comparison to the
 expected result.
+This way, if your code fails miserably with an exception, you
+*know* that it is caused by the function and not weird `==` issues.
+This will
+also help you isolate cases where something was `None` somewhere.
+Failed on the
+`assert`?
+The result was `None`.
+Failed on the function call?
+Something went
+wrong inside your code.

 ### Step 2: It's time to test!

-You have a few options here.
+You have a few options here, but it mostly comes down to whether you are using
+PyCharm or not.

 #### Step 2A: Using PyCharm